CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 Categorical   | 'author_id', 'review_type', 'merged_review'                |

 2.Generate Test Design
-- Sample a smaller subset of the data- to ensure a manageable and efficient testing process
+- Sample a smaller subset of the data to ensure a manageable and efficient testing process
   - Testing set size as 10% of overall data
-  - Shape: 96242 ,12
+  - Shape: 96242,12

 - Check Data Types: Identify which columns have mixed types
   - ensure that all categorical features are properly encoded into numeric values before training the model.